So you are heading to Bologna? Of course, you want to know all the cool and fun things to do in Bologna! You have come just to the right place.

 Make sure you check out their website and meeting point.

 I joined the free walking tour, it was quite fun.
-Many people from the hostel WE Bologna joined alongside.
+Many people from the hostel Combo Hostel joined alongside.
 After the tour ended, we all went for a typical Aperitivo in the student’s district.
 A great night out to mingle with new friends!

 18. Via Mascarella for Aperitivo and drinks